-1. The Dean of the college and two members of the college Faculty, one of whom shall be a woman, shall constitute a committee known as the Committee on Absences, to whom application for excuse must be made.

-2. At the end of each week each instructor shall report on the proper blanks to the committee all absences from class with a statement of cause, if known.
+- 1. The Dean of the college and two members of the college Faculty, one of whom shall be a woman, shall constitute a committee known as the Committee on Absences, to whom application for excuse must be made. - 2.
+At the end of each week each instructor shall report on the proper blanks to the committee all absences from class with a statement of cause, if known.

-3. Applications for excuse must be made by the student in writing upon blanks provided for the purpose and must be presented to the committee within two days after the expiration of the absence.
-The excuse, if granted, is sent to the proper instructor by the committee; if not granted, it is returned to the student.

-4. The committee will consider two kinds of applications for excuse: First, ordiparily reasonable excuses, if the number previously granted does not exceed the number of recitation periods per week; second, excuses in excess of this number for serious illness or other exceptional cause only.
-All excuses are granted with the understanding that any work missed will be made up to the satisfaction of the instructor.
+- 3. Applications for excuse must be made by the student in writing upon blanks provided for the purpose and must be presented to the committee within two days after the expiration of the absence.
+The excuse, if granted, is sent to the proper instructor by the committee; if not granted, it is returned to the student. - 4.
+The committee will consider two kinds of applications for excuse: First, ordinarily reasonable excuses, if the number previously granted does not exceed the number of recitation periods per week; second, excuses in excess of this number for serious illness or other exceptional cause only.
+All excuses are granted with the understanding that any work missed will be made up to the satisfaction of the instructor. - 5.
+Hereafter all cases of student illness must be reported in person or by proxy or by telephone within twelve hours of the appearance of such illness, either to the Dean or to one of the college medical officers, Drs.
+Russell or Miriam Ferguson.